AbdouMch/angular-best-practice/README.md

   - class: UpperCamelCase
 - It is a best practice to separate third-party import and local import by an empty line
 - Prefer immutability than assigning or changing variables especially objects value directly.
 This help reducing bugs and guarantee change detection especially for array like onPush Angular hook
+- Try to keep functions/methods nice and short, and use smaller methods to clarify more complex code.
+Doing this makes the really easy to read